 During the winter, several MAMGA members worked together to apply for a grant from the Dane County Environmental Council for money that will be used to buy native prairie plants.

-The next planting event took place on Wednesday, June 6 starting at 9am.
+The larger and more ambitious Signature Project focused on the prairie next to the Lussier Center, just east of the Pollinator Garden.
+MAMGA volunteers started planting event on Wednesday, June 6 starting at 9am.
 Our work crew (Lily, Lynn, Dennis, Clare, Lori, and Percy) installed more than 400 seedlings.
 A crew of four planted the remaining seedlings and continued attacking the brome grass with an herbicide application.
 Near-record rainfalls kept even the tiniest seedlings well-watered.
 Some of the plants doubled in height in less than ten days.

-Beginning on June 1, MAMGA volunteers plan to be at the site on the first and third Friday mornings from 9am to noon, weather permitting.
+From June through September, MAMGA volunteers will be at the site on the first and third Friday mornings from 9am to noon, weather permitting.
 Call (608) 520-4364 for last minute information on the weather.
-We may also schedule some other times if there is interest, perhaps on a Sunday, when the Lussier Center is rarely being used.
+We may also schedule some other times if there is interest, perhaps on a Sunday, when the Lussier Center is less likely to be in use.
 Areas #1, 2 and 3 on the map will be given priority for planting and removal of invasives.
 We will extend our focus to adjacent areas this summer and next year.
 As we get more familiar with the site, we will consider starting more plants from seeds that are collected in the fall each year, under the direction of Dane County Parks staff.

-What to bring: sun hat, trowel or small shovel, knee pads, work gloves, long-sleeved shirt, and bug repellent.
+What to bring to the work sessions: sun hat, trowel or small shovel, knee pads, work gloves, long-sleeved shirt, and bug repellent.
 Long pants are recommended due to the occasional wild parsnip plant, but not essential.

 Below: The sign for the Pollinator Garden at the edge of the prairie project.
 This garden was added to the original project area visible behind and to the left of the sign.